colinfwalsh/OOP-Cards-Simple-Views-ios-0616/README.md

   * one right in the center.
   Leave a little bit of room at the bottom for a row of UIButtons that we'll add later.

 2. Set the *accesibility label* of each of these UILabels to be `topLabel`, `middleLabel`, and `bottomLabel` respectively.
-Add `!N` as the placeholder text in each.
-Increase the font size of the middle label to greater than 40.
+This is how our tests determine which label is which.
+Set `!N` as the default text in each.
+Increase the font size of the middle label to something greater than 40.

 3. Now, add four UIButtons to the bottom of the canvas in a row:
   * set the button title to `♠️3` and the *accessibility label* to `threeOfSpadesButton`,
   * set the button title to `♣️4` and the *accessibility label* to `fourOfClubsButton`,